hlt-mt/TM-Anonymizer/README.md

 # TM-Anonymizer
-This repository contains the software to run the anonymizer service developed during the CEF Data MarketPlace project.
+This repository contains the software to run the TM anonymizer service developed during the CEF Data MarketPlace project.